Tripoli, Libya: Economy

 Tripoli is one of the main hubs of Libya's economy along with Misrata.
 It is the leading center of banking, finance and communication in the country and is one of the leading commercial and manufacturing cities in Libya.
 Many of the country's largest corporations locate their headquarters and home offices in Tripoli as well as the majority of international companies.

 Major manufactured goods include processed food, textiles, construction materials, clothing and tobacco products.
 Since the lifting of sanctions against Libya in 1999 and again in 2003, Tripoli has seen a rise in foreign investment as well as an increase in tourism.
-Increased traffic has also been recorded in the city's port as well as Libya's main international airport, Tripoli International.
+Increased traffic has also been recorded in the city's port as well as Libya's main international airport, Tripoli International Airport.

 The city is home to the Tripoli International Fair, an international industrial, agricultural and commercial event located on Omar Muktar Avenue.
 One of the active members of the Global Association of the Exhibition Industry (UFI), located in the French capital Paris, the international fair is organized annually and takes place from 2–12 April.
 Participation averages around 30 countries as well as more than 2000 companies and organizations.

 Since the rise in tourism and influx of foreign visitors, there has been an increased demand for hotels in the city.
 To cater for these increased demands, the Corinthia Bab Africa Hotel located in the central business district was constructed in 2003 and is the largest hotel in Libya.
 Other high end hotels in Tripoli include the Al Waddan Intercontinental and the Tripoli Radisson Blu Hotel as well as others.